craggASAP/Striatum_atlas_earlyPD_snRNAseq/README.md

 If you use this code in your research, please cite the following:

 A molecular atlas of cell types in the mouse and human parkinsonian striatum.
 (2025).
 Authors: Marta Graziano, Ioannis Mantas, Yuvarani Masarapu, Solène Frapard, Raquel
-Garza, (..), Johan Jakobsson, Stefania Giacomello and Konstantinos Meletis
+Garza, Anita Adami, Shaline Fazal, Annelies Quaegebeur, Roger Barker, Johan Jakobsson, Stefania Giacomello and Konstantinos Meletis

 This repository is released under the [MIT License](https://opensource.org/license/mit) - see the [LICENSE](LICENSE) file for details.